techgrounds/cloud-assignments-E28MS/Assignments/Cloud/ALB and Autoscaling.md

 *   The second challenge I faced was how to manually run a stress test by logging in remotely to my VM.
 I reviewed YouTube videos, searched online forums and then resorted to looking at a previous student's GitHub repository and discovered that there is a CLI stress command!
 Genius!

-I didn't look any further as I wabt  and asked ChatGPT to put together a tuturial as I know knew how to phrase my question correctly to get helpful input.
+I didn't look any further as I asked ChatGPT to put together a tuturial as I now knew how to phrase my question correctly to get helpful input.

 *  The next difficulty I encountered was a peristent :Permission denied (publickey) error message that prevented me from connecting to the instance in my VMSS.